Gastroesophageal Reflux Disease (GERD)

 Lower esophageal sphincter incompetence and transient relaxations allow gastric contents to reflux into the esophagus and sometimes into the larynx or lungs.

 Complications include esophagitis, peptic esophageal ulcer, esophageal stricture, Barrett esophagus, and esophageal adenocarcinoma.

 The main symptom in adults is heartburn, and infants present with vomiting, irritability, anorexia, and sometimes symptoms of chronic aspiration; at any age, chronic aspiration may cause cough, hoarseness, or wheezing.

-Diagnose clinically; do endoscopy in patients not responding to empiric treatment and 24-h pH monitoring if endoscopy is normal in patients with typical symptoms.
+Diagnose clinically; do endoscopy in patients not responding to empiric treatment and 24-hour pH monitoring if endoscopy is normal in patients with typical symptoms.

 Treat with lifestyle changes (eg, head of bed elevation, weight loss, dietary trigger avoidance) and acid-suppressing therapy.

-Antireflux surgery can help patients with complications or a large amount of symptomatic nonacid reflux.
+Antireflux surgery can help patients with severe esophagitis, complications of esophagitis, intolerance to drug therapy, or a large amount of symptomatic nonacid reflux.

 The following are English-language resources that may be useful.
 Please note that THE MANUAL is not responsible for the content of these resources.